Winds-Studio/Leaf-website/pages/docs/config/system-properties.md

 ## Deprecated Flags

 ## -DLeaf.nearestEntitySensorBucketCount
-(This flag only exists in latest Leaf 1.21.1)
+(This flag only exists in latest Leaf 1.21.1 and 1.21.3)
 * default: `10`

 How many buckets will be used if entity count reached the [Bucket Sort](https://en.wikipedia.org/wiki/Bucket_sort) threshold.